 The Greenville Health Authority Board of Trustees underwent an extensive and thorough process of analyzing healthcare trends at a local, regional and national level before making changes to Greenville Health System’s governance structure.
-The process included meeting with governance experts and leaders from some of the most successful healthcare systems in the country to better understand the changes and pressures GHS and other health systems are facing.
+The process included meeting with governance experts and leaders from some of the most successful healthcare systems in the country to better understand the changes and pressures Prisma Health and other health systems are facing.